 Cantor Benrey is also inspired by her unique Jewish heritage.
 A native of Miami Beach, Florida, she is fluent in Spanish and was raised by her Hungarian Ashkenazi mother and Cuban Turkish Sephardic father.
 Her Judaism is influenced by both her Reform Jewish upbringing and also by the customs and culture of her Cuban Turkish Sephardic family, which include Rosh Hashanah and Passover seders with delicious Sephardic foods and haggadot written in English, Spanish, Hebrew, and Ladino.
 Outside of her life in the synagogue, Cantor Benrey is a newlywed to her Brazilian wife, Maira, who works in physical therapy and is currently studying for her Board exam.

 Cantor Anna Berman received her undergraduate training in voice at the University of Maryland – College Park in 1986.
 During her hiatus between undergraduate school and cantorial school, Cantor Berman was a member of the Zemer Chai Choir of Greater Washington, which inevitably led her to the field of the Cantorate.

 As a student of Hebrew Union College, she joined the Jewish Congregation of Kinnelon, in Kinnelon, New Jersey, as both Cantor and Educational Director.
 In addition, Cantor Berman has worked for the Union of American Hebrew Congregations as a intern for the Commission on Synagogue Music and she has participated in several Biennial Conventions as musical planner.
 She earned her Honorary Doctorate from HUC-JIR in 2018.

-Cantor Berman adds a great deal to our community as both a musical resource and as a member of the clergy.
+Cantor Berman retired and became Cantor Emerita in June 2021.
+She continues to add a great deal to our community as both a musical resource and as a member of the clergy.